Privacy Policy

 Purpose and legal basis

-If the application is successful, the data submitted by you will be stored in our data processing systems on the basis of Section 26 BDSG and Art.
-6 (1) lit. b GDPR for the purpose of implementing the employment relationship.
+If your application is successful, the data you submit will be stored in our data processing systems on the basis of Art.
+6 (1) (b) GDPR and, if you provide us with special categories of personal data such as health information, on the basis of Art.
+9 (2) (b) for the purpose of implementing the employment relationship.

 Storage period

-Your data will be stored for a period of 6 months beyond the end of the application process.
-This is usually done to fulfil legal obligations or to defend against any claims arising from legal regulations.
+Your data will be stored for a period of 6 months after the end of the application process.
+This is done to protect our legitimate interests in order to check whether we need the data to defend against any claims in connection with the application process.
 We are then obliged to delete or anonymise your data.
-In this case, the data is only available to us as so-called metadata without direct personal reference for statistical evaluations (for example, proportion of women or men in applications, number of applications per period, etc.).
+In this case, the data will only be available to us as so-called metadata without direct personal reference for statistical evaluations (e.g. proportion of female or male applicants, number of applications per period, etc.).

-As part of the application process, we offer applicants the opportunity to be included in our "talent pool" for a period of 12 months on the basis of consent within the meaning of Art.
-6 Para.
-1 lit. a.
-GDPR to be included.
+As part of the application process, we offer applicants the opportunity to be included in our "talent pool" for a period of 24 months on the basis of consent within the meaning of Art.
+6 (1) (a), Art.
+9 (2) (a) GDPR.
+If you have provided special categories of personal data in your application, such as health information, your consent also extends to this data.
+You are not obliged to provide us with your application data for our talent pool.
+However, without this data, we cannot consider you for future vacancies unless you submit a new application.

-If you receive an offer of employment with us as part of the application process and accept it, we store the personal data collected as part of the application process for at least the duration of the employment relationship.
+If you receive an offer of employment from us during the application process and accept it, we or this company will store the personal data collected during the application process for the purpose of implementing the employment relationship.
+The legal basis for this data processing is Art.
+6 (1) (b) GDPR or, if you provide us with special categories of personal data such as health information, Art.
+9 (2) (b).

 Newsletter

 We offer you our newsletter on this website.
-If you would like to subscribe to it, we need your e-mail address and other data proving that it is your e-mail address and that you agree to receive the newsletter.
+If you would like to subscribe to it, we need your email address and other data that proves that it is your email address and that you agree to receive the newsletter.
 No other personal data is collected unless you provide it voluntarily (e.g. name, telephone number, place of residence, etc.).

-When processing the data you provide when registering for the newsletter, we rely exclusively on your consent pursuant to Art.
-6 (1) lit. a GDPR as the legal basis.
-You can revoke your consent to the processing and storage of your personal data at any time (e.g. via the "unsubscribe" link in the newsletter) for the future.
+When processing the data you provide when registering for the newsletter, we rely exclusively on your consent in accordance with Art.
+6 para.
+1 lit. a GDPR as the legal basis.
+You can revoke your consent to the processing and storage of your personal data at any time (e.g. via the "Unsubscribe" link in the newsletter) for the future.

-If you unsubscribe from the newsletter mailing list, your email address will be stored in a blacklist by us or the mailing service provider for an indefinite period of time.
+If you unsubscribe from the newsletter distribution list, your email address will be stored by us or the mailing service provider in a blacklist for an indefinite period of time.
 This is done to prevent future mailings to you.
-The data from the blacklist will only be used for this purpose and will not be merged with other data.
-This is not only in your interest, but also in our legitimate interest according to Art.
-6 para.
-1 lit. f GDPR to fulfil our legal obligations when sending newsletters.
-You can object to the storage if your personal interests outweigh our legitimate interest.
+The data from the blacklist will be used exclusively for this purpose and will not be merged with other data.
+This is not only in your interest, but also in our legitimate interest pursuant to Art.
+6 (1) lit. f GDPR to fulfil our legal obligations when sending newsletters.
+You can object to the storage of your data if your personal interests outweigh our legitimate interest.

 Mailchimp

-If you unsubscribe from the newsletter mailing list, your email address will be stored in a blacklist by us or the mailing service provider for an indefinite period of time.
-This is done to prevent future mailings to you.
-The data from the blacklist will only be used for this purpose and will not be merged with other data.
-This is not only in your interest, but also in our legitimate interest according to Art.
-6 para.
-1 lit. f GDPR to fulfil our legal obligations when sending newsletters.
-You can object to the storage if your personal interests outweigh our legitimate interest.
+When you unsubscribe from the newsletter distribution list, your email address may be stored by us or the newsletter service provider in a so-called blacklist to prevent future mailings.
+The data from the blacklist will be used exclusively for this purpose and will not be merged with other data.
+This serves both your interest and our interest in complying with legal requirements when sending newsletters, in accordance with the legitimate interest pursuant to Art.
+6 (1) lit. f GDPR.
+Storage in the blacklist is unlimited in time.
+You can object to this storage if your interests outweigh our legitimate interest.
+For more information about Mailchimp's privacy practices, please visit: https://mailchimp.com/legal/terms/.

-To ensure that personal data is processed according to our specifications and in compliance with the GDPR, we have concluded a contract on commissioned processing (GCP) with the provider.
+To ensure that personal data is processed in accordance with our specifications and in compliance with the GDPR, we have concluded a data processing agreement (DPA) with the provider.

 Presence on social media platforms

-We operate publicly accessible profiles on social networks.
-You can find the social networks we use in detail below.
+We operate public profiles on various social networks on our website.
+You can find more detailed information about the social networks we use in the relevant sections of our privacy policy.

-The operator summarises this data in user profiles in which your preferences and interests are stored.
-These profiles are used to display personalised advertising inside and outside the respective social media presence.
-If you have an account with the respective social network, the personalised advertising can be displayed on all devices on which you are or were logged in.
+With the help of the data collected in this way, the operators of the social media portals can create user profiles in which your preferences and interests are stored.
+This allows interest-based advertising to be displayed to you both within and outside the respective social media presence .
+If you have an account with the respective social network, interest-based advertising can be displayed on all devices on which you are or were logged in.

-Depending on the platform, further processing operations may be carried out by the operators of the social media portals; we have no influence on this.
-For details, please refer to the terms of use and data protection provisions of the respective social media portals.
+Please note that we cannot track all processing operations on social media portals.
+Depending on the provider, further processing operations may therefore be carried out by the operators of social media portals.
+For details, please refer to the terms of use and privacy policies of the respective social media portals.

-If you visit one of our social media sites (e.g. Facebook), we are jointly responsible with the operator of the social media platform for the data processing operations triggered during this visit.
-In principle, you can assert your rights (information, correction, deletion, restriction of processing, data portability and complaint) both against us and against the operator of the respective social media portal (e.g. Facebook).
+When you visit our social media sites (e.g. Facebook), we are jointly responsible with the operator of the social media platform for the data processing operations triggered during this visit.
+You can assert your rights (information, correction, deletion, restriction of processing, data portability and complaint) both against us and against the operator of the respective social media portal (e.g. against Facebook).

-Despite the joint responsibility with the social media portal operators, we have no full influence on the data processing procedures of the portals.
+Despite our joint responsibility with the social media portal operators, we do not have full control over the data processing operations of the social media portals.
 Our options are largely determined by the corporate policy of the respective provider.

-The data collected directly by us via the social media presence will be deleted from our systems as soon as you request us to delete it, revoke your consent to store it or the purpose for storing the data no longer applies.
-Mandatory legal provisions - in particular retention periods - remain unaffected.
+The data collected directly by us via our social media presence will be deleted from our systems as soon as you request us to do so, revoke your consent to storage or the purpose for data storage no longer applies.
+Stored cookies remain on your device until you delete them.
+Mandatory legal provisions – in particular retention periods – remain unaffected.

-We have no influence on the storage period of the data collected by the social networks.
-For details, please contact the operators of the social networks directly (e.g. in their privacy policy, see below).
+We have no influence on the storage period of your data stored by the operators of social networks for their own purposes.
+For details, please contact the operators of the social networks directly (e.g. via their privacy policy, see below).

 Facebook page

-We have a profile on Facebook.
-The provider of this service is Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.
-The data collected is also transferred to the USA and other third countries.
+Our company has a profile on Facebook.
+This service is provided by Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (hereinafter referred to as Meta).
+According to Meta, the data collected is also transferred to the USA and other third countries.

-We have entered into a Joint Processing Agreement (Controller Addendum) with Facebook which sets out which data processing operations we and Facebook are responsible for.
-You can view this agreement at the following link: https://www.facebook.com/legal/terms/page_controller_addendum.
+We have entered into a joint processing agreement (Controller Addendum) with Meta.
+This agreement specifies which data processing operations we and Meta are responsible for when you visit our Facebook page.
+You can view the agreement at the following link: https://www.facebook.com/legal/terms/page_controller_addendum.

-You can adjust your advertising settings independently in your user account.
+You can adjust your advertising settings yourself in your user account.
 To do so, click on the following link and log in: https://www.facebook.com/settings?tab=ads.

 Instagram page

-We have a profile on Instagram.
-The provider is Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.
+Our company has a profile on Instagram.
+This service is provided by Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.

 LinkedIn page

-If you would like to deactivate LinkedIn advertising cookies, please use the following link: https://www.linkedin.com/psettings/guest-controls/retargeting-opt-out.
+If you wish to disable LinkedIn advertising cookies, please use the following link: https://www.linkedin.com/psettings/guest-controls/retargeting-opt-out.

-Data transfer to the USA is based on the standard contractual clauses of the EU Commission.
+Data transfers to the United States are based on the standard contractual clauses of the European Commission.
 Details can be found here: https://www.linkedin.com/legal/l/dpa and https://www.linkedin.com/legal/l/eu-sccs.

-For details on how they handle your personal data, please refer to LinkedIn's privacy policy: https://www.linkedin.com/legal/privacy-policy.
+For more information on how your personal data is handled, please refer to LinkedIn's privacy policy: https://www.linkedin.com/legal/privacy-policy.

 Video conferencing